ON THIS PAGE

 The mantra has been and is being widely discussed through the advocates of one of the most successfully merchandised forms of meditation.
 I refer to Transcendental Meditation or TM, as it is commonly called.
 It is not a religion nor is it necessarily anti-Christian.
 It is, however, commercially non-Christian.
 It does not integrate into its practice the dynamic love and positive power of Jesus Christ.
 For this reason I advocate the Meditation that Christ practiced.
 I call it: PTM, or Possibility Thinking Meditation".

-While I have absolutely no idea what he meant by (and dread to think) "PTM, or Possibility Thinking Meditation" the fact remains that the quote was cut off at a very strategic point and, if read in context, does not say what is commonly supposed.
+While I have absolutely no idea what he meant by "PTM, or Possibility Thinking Meditation" the fact remains that the quote was cut off at a very strategic point and, if read in context, does not say what is commonly supposed.

 See Context is CRUCIAL